-- Sketching in Hardware & Software, where you’ll develop technical prototyping skills.
+On the Sketching in Hardware & Software module you’ll develop technical prototyping skills.

-- Design for Heritage & Cultural Spaces, where you’ll work on responsive environments and interactive experiences for exhibition and display.
+On the Design for Heritage & Cultural Spaces you’ll work on responsive environments and interactive experiences for exhibition and display.

-- Making as Thinking, you’ll work on prototyping interactive objects.
+On the Making as Thinking module, you’ll work on prototyping interactive objects.

 You can choose Design for Makerspaces module, to develop making skills for entrepreneurial opportunities in circular economies, or the Light Art & Projection module in which you’ll explore ways to apply digital imaging and digital installations within responsive environments.